stevenh1223/right-urinal/README.md

 - [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
 - [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

-The following **optional** features are implemented:

-- [ ] A shuffle button is used to randomize the order of the cards
-- [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
-- [ ] A counter displays the user's current and longest streak of correct responses
-- [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

-The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: